seven-jalapenos/counting_network/README.md

 ## Instructions

-to run the benchmark I wrote run the following in terminal:
+to run the benchmark I used run the following in terminal:
 `mkdir build && cd build && cmake .. && make`
 `cd ../test && python bench.py`
 this will run the benchmark for 1-32 threads on queues with a network of width 4, 8, and 16 and write the results to a **.csv**